 As a first step, learn the habit of opening the

-This is why Routine's console is so minimalistic; there is no button to set a date, enter a description, add tags, or else.
-It has been conceived for you to dump information quickly and organize it later.
+This is why Routine's console has a minimalistic feel; there is no button to set a date, enter a description, add tags, etc. It has been conceived for you to capture information quickly and organize it later.